bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Data Storage

-Format: `DL` first last
+Format: `DL` first-rec last-rec

-Defaults: iwrec none
+Defaults: wrec none

 Description:
+`DL` deletes records from first-rec to last-rec within a single archive. `DL` takes two parameters, which are the first and last [record numbers](syntax#records) to be deleted.
+If first-rec is omitted RNMR will prompt for it with the current write record pointer (as displayed and set by `PTRA`) as a default.
+If first-rec is set to record 0 (which does not exist) in an archive, all of the records in that archive up to last-rec will be deleted.
+In this case if last-rec is omitted all the records in the archive are deleted.
+If first-rec is set to any other value and last-rec is omitted only that record will be deleted.
+The value of last-rec should be specified by the number within the archive even if it is not in archive 1.

-`DL` deletes all archive records by record number from first to last.
-Deleting records marks the appropriate title records and blocks of the data file (\*DATA.DAT) as available for reuse.
-Neither the size of the title file nor the data file is reduced by `DL`; in order to compress the data file by eliminating deallocated blocks, use `SQZ` (an RNMR command) or SQZARC (from the shell).
+Deleting records marks the appropriate title records and blocks of the data file as available for reuse.
+Neither the size of the title file nor the data file is reduced by `DL`; to compress the data file by eliminating deallocated blocks use `SQZ`.

-Since both first and last are record numbers, each must be an integer from 1 to 200, inclusive.
-Further, last must be greater than or equal to first.
-If first and last are equal, only one record is deleted.
-If first is omitted, RNMR will prompt for the number of the first record to be deleted with a default of the last record that was written to.
-However, if last is omitted, RNMR will not prompt for its value and only one record, first, will be deleted.

-For example, the command:

-    DL 5 20

-directs RNMR to mark all records from 5 to 20 for deletion, while the commands

-    DL 10 10

-and

-    DL 10

-simply delete record 10.

-Any records between "first" and "last" which are already empty are skipped by `DL`.
-In order to delete a record, one of the following must be true:

-1. The user owns the record to be deleted      (`USER`=OWNER).
-2. The current user is \*SYSTEM\*.
-3. The record to be deleted has no owner.
-This means that the record has been allocated but never used.

-Type `CAT` to check who owns a given record.
-To check who is the current user, use the command `USER`.
 ## DLTFIL
 Delete file